- A deep and relevant knowledge of Scripture.

 - Specialist training that will enable a wider range of employment opportunities than other similar degrees.

-Mode of delivery: Full-time and part-time taught online synchronously on zoom, with residential weeks on campus
+Mode of delivery: Full-time and part-time, taught on-campus or online

 Mode of study: Full-time or part-time